The-Marcy-Lab-School/7-0-2-assignment/README.md

 ### Rendering a List

 * When we have an array that we want to render, use a `ul`
+* We use the `thingsToRender?.map` syntax to only map over the array if it is defined
 * Use `.map` to convert each element in the array to a `li`
 * Each `li` should have a unique `key` value (often the id of the element)